dhis2/wow-backend/guides/git_commit_messages.md

 ## Principles

-1. **Limit the subject line to 60 characters:** Ensure that the subject is short and concise and fits within the GitHub commit history for easy browsing.
+1. **Limit the subject line to 60 characters:** Ensure that the subject is informative, short and concise and fits within the GitHub commit history for easy browsing.

 2. **Capitalize the subject line:** Write proper English and being all subject lines with a capital letter.
 For example: "Introduced performance boost option", not: "introduced performance boost option".

-3. **Do not end the subject line with a period**: Trailing punctuation is unnecessary in subject lines.
+3. **Do not end the subject line with a period**: Trailing punctuation is unnecessary in subject lines and space is precious when limiting the subject line length.

 4. **Use the imperative mood in the subject line:** Imperative means as if giving a command.
 Start the subject lines with a verb.
 Examples: "Update spacecraft launch module", "Refactor JSONB user type".
 Good verbs to start the subject with are: Add, Fix, Start, Refactor, Reformat, Optimize, Introduce, Document.